shaharia-lab/terediX/README.md

 ```shell
 teredix display --config {your_config.yaml file}
 ```
 It will show `Displaying resource graph at http://localhost:8989`.
-Open your browser and visit http://localhost:8989
+Open your browser and visit the URL.

 ## Usage